mishushakov/dialogflow-web-v2/README.md

 [...]
 ```

 The logo, agent name, description and the available languages are fetched from Dialogflow directly.
-If you want to change them, then you should do it in the Dialogflow Console and it will be synced to the UI.
-Please note, when adding new languages, you need to translate some of the UI as well (`i18n` field in `config.js`).
-Also don't forget to clean your cache, if you make some changes to the Agent
+Change them in Dialogflow and it will be synced to the UI.
+Please note, when adding new languages, you may have to translate some of the UI as well (`i18n` field in `config.js`).
+Also don't forget to clean your cache, if you make changes to the Agent

-## Start development server & build
+## Start development server & Build

 Open your cloned folder.
 Then, using your favorite package manager run `dev` command